 Paint and vinyl coverings often come loaded with VOCs (volatile organic compounds) that threaten indoor air quality.
 Look for building materials with Green Seal certification.
 Green Seal is a non-profit, independent organization that certifies products claiming to be environmentally friendly.
 Low-VOC options in paints and adhesives can be found at your local home center.

 Much of our landfill (estimates range from 22% to 40%) comes from construction debris.
 Any steps that reduce landfill potentially reduce the chance of ground water pollution, the odor and unsightliness of a local landfill, and in some cases the high cost of shipping waste elsewhere.
-Much of the debris that comes from a remodeling tear-out is not salvageable, but old toilets, sinks, light fixtures, medicine cabinets, and vanities can be donated to an organization like Habitat for Humanity’s ReStore.
+Much of the debris that comes from a remodeling tear-out and ends up in those driveway dumpster rentals, is not salvageable, but old toilets, sinks, light fixtures, medicine cabinets, and vanities can be donated to an organization like Habitat for Humanity’s ReStore.
 In fact, it may be just what someone is seeking for their own green remodeling.

 When doing some repair work in the house, you should also consider some exterior renovations.
 In fact, gutters, roofing and siding are the most vulnerable things that should be repaired at once to avoid some further issues.